feantuns/monstercat/README.md

   Verificar se conseguimos pegar o álbum pela api do spotify

+  Chose the album from spotify: 6MEv8dNtVbKDW1WG4Hk6WZ, HomeSick by A Day To Remember

+  Going to useg getStaticProps to run the spotify api fetch on build time, so that the spotify credentials don't get present in client-side code.

 - [ ] Título e meta tags
 - [ ] Background image + fade effect
 - [ ] header + fixed sidebar